Marker Logo

 this page online

 37° 47.612′ N, 122° 23.557′ W. Marker is in San Francisco, California, in San Francisco City and County.
 It is in Embarcadero.
-Marker is at the intersection of Embarcadero and Mission Street, on the right when traveling south on Embarcadero.
+It is at the intersection of Embarcadero and Mission Street, on the right when traveling south on Embarcadero.
 Touch for map.
 Marker is at or near this postal address: 100 Embarcadero, San Francisco CA 94105, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Getting Around (within shouting distance of this marker); In Memory of Howard Sperry and Nick Bordoise (within shouting distance of this marker); Splendid Survivor (about 300 feet away, measured in a direct line); The Big Strike (about 400 feet away); Howard Street (about 700 feet away); Port Time (about 700 feet away); Signs of History (about 700 feet away); Stephan C. Leonoudakis (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Getting Around (within shouting distance of this marker); In Memory of Howard Sperry and Nick Bordoise (within shouting distance of this marker); Splendid Survivor (about 300 feet away, measured in a direct line); The Big Strike (about 400 feet away); Howard Street (about 700 feet away); Port Time (about 700 feet away); Signs of History (about 700 feet away); Stephan C. Leonoudakis (about 700 feet away).
 Touch for a list and map of all markers in San Francisco.

 More about this marker.
 This marker is embedded in the sidewalk in front of the Audiffred Building.

 Also see . . .
 Audiffred Building -- Found SF.
-In the 1880s, San Francisco had the busiest waterfront on the west coast, a harbor filled with ships, a waterfront bustling with commerce, and shops serving every maritime need.
-The initial tenants of the Audiffred Building were the Sailors Union of the Pacific (SUP) upstairs
+In the 1880s, San Francisco had the busiest waterfront on the west coast, a harbor filled with ships, a waterfront bustling with commerce,

 Audiffred Building Marker image.
 Click for full size.

-Photographed By Barry Swackhamer, March 20, 2014
+Photographed by Barry Swackhamer, March 20, 2014

 2. Audiffred Building Marker